wagtail/wagtail-localize/docs/how-to/integrations/machine-translation.md

    pip install wagtail-localize[google]
    ```

-2. You will need to authenticate with google cloud in some way.
+2. You will need to authenticate with Google Cloud in some way.
 Documentation for this can be found at [https://googleapis.dev/python/google-api-core/latest/auth.html](https://googleapis.dev/python/google-api-core/latest/auth.html).
-It is likely that the most convenient method to do this will be to download a [service account keyfile](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and set an envoronment variable
+It is likely that the most convenient method to do this will be to download a [service account key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and set an envoronment variable

    ```bash
    GOOGLE_APPLICATION_CREDENTIALS="/path/to/keyfile.json"